ihsan215/aeon-market-scanner-rs/README.md

 ## Notes / caveats

+- **Public APIs**: this crate uses exchanges' **public REST and (where available) public WebSocket** market data endpoints.
+No API keys are required for the features in this crate.
+Usage is still subject to each provider’s rate limits and terms.
 - **Network + rate limits**: exchange APIs can rate-limit or temporarily fail; callers should expect errors.
 - **Symbols**: most examples use common `BASEQUOTE` format like `BTCUSDT`.
 Some exchanges may require different formatting internally; the crate normalizes per-exchange.
 - **WebSocket streams**: intended for continuous feeds.
 When the receiver ends (`None`), the underlying connection has closed (and may reconnect if enabled).